AutoDDL: Automatic Distributed Deep Learning with Near-Optimal Bandwidth Cost: Experiments

-The lower part of figure \ref{fig:daint_experiments} shows the performance results for Transformer model on the Piz Daint supercomputer.
+\textbf{Transformer Results.} The lower half of Figure \ref{fig:daint_experiments} shows the performance results for Transformer model on the Piz Daint supercomputer.
 The batch size is fixed to be 1,024 sequences, and each has a length of 1,024 tokens.
 The number of attention heads is 64 for every layer, and the size of the head dimension is 128.
-The size of the model dimension is 8,192 throughout the network.
+The size of the model dimension is 8,192.
 We run the model on 64, 128, and 256 nodes with 8, 20, and 44 layers.
 The number of layers does not increase proportionally with the number of nodes because the input embedding and output logits consume a notable portion of resources and do not change with the number of layers.
 We set the number of layers so that the compute part is approximately the same on each GPU.
-These numbers translate to 6.8 billion, 16.5 billion, and 35.8 billion parameters for the models.
+The numbers of layers translate to 6.8 billion, 16.5 billion, and 35.8 billion parameters for the models.

-We hand-optimized the best 2d node mesh for Summa and Megatron.
-Data parallelism is impossible since the models cannot fit into a single GPU memory.
-Megatron performs better than Summa with 64 nodes, but Summa catches up after 128.
-We attribute it to the fact that Summa can alleviate the memory issues better: If the model gets large and the number of nodes increases, the trade-off between memory and communication becomes prominent.
-Under these circumstances, Summa can outperform Megatron.
-However, our AutoDDL-selected strategy performs the best in all cases: For experiments with 64, 128, and 256 GPUs, AutoDDL reduces communication by 23.9\%, 46.4\%, and 35.3\% compared to the second-best baseline.
-The end-to-end runtime is reduced by 12\%, 36.1\%, and 31.1\%.
+We manually optimize the 2D mesh topology of processes for Summa and Megatron.
+Data parallelism is not possible for Transformer models due to Out-of-Memory (OOM).
+Megatron performs better than Summa with 64 nodes, but Summa catches up Megatron when the number of nodes is larger than 128.
+We attribute it to the fact that Summa can alleviate the memory issues better: As the model gets larger and the number of nodes increases, the trade-off between memory and communication becomes more important.
+Under these circumstances, Summa saves more memory and can hence outperform Megatron.
+The strategy selected by AutoDDL performs the best in all cases.
+Compared with the second-best baseline on 64, 128, and 256 GPUs, AutoDDL reduces communication by 23.9\%, 46.4\%, and 35.3\%, respectively, and reduces the end-to-end runtime by 12\%, 36.1\%, and 31.1\%, respectively.